 + PRO: Lots of options for accommodation

-Thanks to a construction boom in Kuwait, many different apartments and villas are available for expats to choose from.
-Almost all of the apartment buildings have a 'haris' or manager on the premises who handles small, everyday tasks for a small fee, like taking out the trash and organising for cars to be washed.
+Thanks to a construction boom in Kuwait, there are many apartments and villas catering to the expat market.
+Almost all the apartment buildings have a haris or manager on the premises who handles small, everyday tasks for a small fee, like taking out the rubbish and arranging for cars to be washed.

 - CON: Limited parking and amenities